Positivstellens\"atze for polynomial matrices with universal quantifiers

 \section{Abstract}

 This paper investigates Positivstellens{\"a}tze for polynomial matrices subject to universally quantified polynomial matrix inequality constraints.
 We first establish a matrix-valued Positivstellensatz under the Archimedean condition, incorporating universal quantifiers.
 For scalar-valued polynomial objectives, we further develop a sparse Positivstellensatz that leverages correlative sparsity patterns within these quantified constraints.
-Moving beyond the Archimedean framework, we then derive a series of generalized Positivstellens{\"a}tze under analogous settings.
+Moving beyond the Archimedean framework, we then derive two generalized Positivstellens{\"a}tze under analogous settings.
 These results collectively unify and extend foundational theorems in three distinct contexts: classical polynomial Positivstellens{\"a}tze, their universally quantified counterparts, and matrix polynomial formulations.
-Applications of the established Positivstellens{\"a}tze to robust polynomial matrix optimization are also discussed.
+Applications of the established Positivstellens{\"a}tze to robust polynomial matrix inequality constrained optimization are also investigated.

 \subjclass{90C23, 15A54, 13J30, 14P10, 11E25, 12D15} \keywords{Positivstellensatz, sum of squares, polynomial matrix inequality, polynomial matrix optimization, universal quantifier, correlative sparsity}